Our HAB at the Edge of Space (GoPro Capture)

 We made it to the edge of space!
 The image above was taken from our HAB at an altitude of over 90,000 ft!

-After many months of work, raising funds to finance the project, teaching STEM sessions in local High Schools, and an open-house to test the Balloon Platform and to learn about Amateur Radio; our High-Altitude Balloon Project (HAB) Team finally got the chance to launch and track our Balloon.
+After many months of work, raising funds to finance the project, teaching STEM sessions in local High Schools, and an open house to test the Balloon Platform and learn about Amateur Radio, our High-Altitude Balloon Project (HAB) Team finally got the chance to launch and track our Balloon.
 We launched our Balloon from the Elementary School in Winchester, NH.

-Students, Teachers and Club Members came out to be part of the launch and to track our HAB.
+Students, Teachers, and Club Members came out to participate in the launch and track our HAB.
 The first step was to move all of our gear to the center of the athletic fields at the school and organize all of our equipment.

-Next, we attached the GoPro video cameras, satellite tracker and the battery pack for the Flight Computer and 2M APRS transmitter to the flight platform.
-We used an APRS capable HT to confirm that the flight computer and APRS transmitter were working.
+Next, we attached the GoPro video cameras, satellite tracker, battery pack for the Flight Computer, and a 2m APRS transmitter to the flight platform.
+We used an APRS-capable HT to confirm that the flight computer and APRS transmitter were working.

-We rigged the 40 ft. flight line which connected the HAB’s flight platform, recovery parachute and the balloon.
+We rigged the 40 ft. flight line, which connected the HAB’s flight platform, recovery parachute, and balloon.

 And then came the inflation of the balloon from the Helium tank.
-The winds were gusting to about 12 mph at this point which made inflating the balloon a little tricky.
-When filled, the balloon was about 6 ft. in diameter on the ground.
+The winds were gusting to about 12 mph, which made inflating the balloon a little tricky.
+The balloon was about 6 ft. in diameter on the ground when filled.

-With both GoPro cameras running on the flight platform, we were ready to launch.
-A 10 second countdown and the balloon was up and away!
+We were ready to launch with both GoPro cameras running on the flight platform.
+A 10-second countdown and the balloon was up and away!

-We watched the balloon from the ground as it soared off into the clouds.
-The 2M APRS tracking system worked perfectly and we spent the next several hours at the launch site, at lunch, and in our cars tracking the HAB on aprs.fi.
+We watched the balloon from the ground soaring off into the clouds.
+The 2M APRS tracking system worked perfectly, and we spent the next several hours at the launch site, at lunch, and in our cars tracking the HAB on aprs.fi.

-The on-board GoPro video cameras captured some awesome video during our HAB’s ascent!
-All of the media captured by everyone who participated in the launch as well as the APRS data allowed us to produce the video above.
-Turn up your speakers and give it a play in full-screen mode to enjoy the experience what we shared!
+The onboard GoPro video cameras captured some awesome video during our HAB’s ascent!
+All the media captured by everyone who participated in the launch and the APRS data allowed us to produce the video above.
+Turn up your speakers and give them a play in full-screen mode to enjoy the experience that we shared!